JonasMunck/st-sbl-presentation/PITCHME.md

 @box[bg-orange text-white rounded demo-box-pad](If you find flaws in the architecture or implementation - let me know!)

+---?include=md/sbl-101/PITCHME.md

 ---?image=img/bg/green.jpg

-Lets see it in action!
+Lets see stoptrades in action!

 ---